-The same is true when applied to cylinders which more nearly resemble the human body.
+The same is true when applied to cylinders, which more nearly resemble the human body.
 If two solid cylinders are taken, both ten inches in length, but the smaller having a base one inch in diameter, and the larger a base two inches in diameter; in the smaller cylinder, surface is to bulk as 33 to 8; in the larger, surface is to bulk as 66 to 32.
 That is to say, the larger cylinder has four times the bulk of the smaller, but only twice the surface.
+Children should be clothed in woollen materials, and the legs, arms, neck, and chest should be equally protected with the other parts of the body.